johnprom/bae-systems-gqp-24/README.md

 - **`report_filename`**: The filename for the generated PDF report.
 Default is `generated_report.pdf`.

 - **`curves_per_graph`**: The number of curves to display on each graph in the report.
 Default is `5`.

+- **`display_labels`**: A list of object classes to include in the generated report.
+If specified, only these classes will be included, even if the pipeline processed additional classes.
+If not specified, all target labels processed by the pipeline will be included by default.

 ### 6. **Preprocessing Methods**
 Currently, the only supported preprocessing method is tiling.